rohitraj3848/MyDownloadManager/README.md

 DownloadManager Class ->  The DownloadManager class is responsible for creating and running the Download Manager’s GUI.
 This class has a main( )method declared, so on execution it will be invoked first.
 The main( ) method instantiates a new DownloadManager class instance and then calls its show( ) method, which causes it to be displayed.

+comments are added to code to make it more lucid